widoriezebos/Thoth/Documentation/Basics/Git concepts.md

 In the examples below we will use SourceTree as a Git client; but there is no pressing reason why you could not use any other Git client.
 The point is that you create a local Git repository where you will work on your documentation, and that you do this by cloning the central repository.

 ## Starting SourceTree for the first time
 When you start SourceTree for the first time you are asked to add an account.
-If you are familiar with Github then this is where you your Github account details.
+If you are familiar with Github then this is where you enter your Github account details.
 If you are still wandering what Git actually is all about then you might need some help to either set up a central repository (Github would be good) or skip Git altogether and continue with a file based repository.
 If you go for File Based then you can read the text below just for reference, but you will be missing out on a lot of goodies.

 ![](images/01%20Add%20Account.png)